 Creative teams in professional sports are facing increasingly tight deadlines.
 Photographers, graphic designers, social media managers and more are expected to work at an unprecedented pace to deliver high quality, relevant visual content to fans, partners, media and sponsors.

 More and more pro sports teams are relying on digital asset management (DAM) to meet the incredible demand for content and move assets from one team member to another at record speeds.
 DAM streamlines a team’s workflow whether they’re sharing photos in real time on social media during the game or delivering a set of creative assets to a sponsor on a typical day.
-Teams and sports leagues, including half of Major League Baseball teams and half of the National Football League, use Libris by PhotoShelter to help their creative teams work faster.
+Teams and sports leagues, including more than half of Major League Baseball teams and three-quarters of the National Football League, use Libris by PhotoShelter to help their creative teams work faster.

-At the 2017 Major Level Creative Connect conference, a gathering some of the top creatives in the sports industry, we asked three creatives to share the impact of DAM on their creative teams and their organizations as a whole.
+At last year’s Major Level Creative Connect conference, a gathering some of the top creatives in the sports industry, we asked three creatives to share the impact of DAM on their creative teams and their organizations as a whole.
 Watch the video to hear creatives from the Atlanta Braves, the Philadelphia Phillies and the Sacramento Kings talk about how they use Libris, the ROI of DAM, and their tips for helping your team members understand the value of digital asset management.

 7 DAM Game Changers for Pro Sports Creatives